Nisinoon/Nisinoon/README.md

 4. Then go to [this page](https://github.com/dwhieb/Nisinoon/actions) to watch that the site deployed successfully.
 You can click into the current run of the "update" process (and then click into "update" once more) for a detailed breakdown of each step in the process as it happens.
 5. Once the process is done running, you should be able to immediately see the latest changes to the data reflected on the website.

-## How to Update Text on the Website
+### How to Update Text on the Website Using GitHub

 The following pages can be easily edited on GitHub: